 Interest in Scala as a programming language

-However, the number of tech giants in these countries is high, as well as the competition for tech talent.
+However, the number of tech giants in these countries is high, as well as the competition for the tech talent.
 Companies can wait for months to hire a single Scala developer for their project.

 On the other hand, the European tech talent pool is smaller, compared to the USA, yet the competition there is lower.